Rach1507/code-every-day/CSS-Notes/grid.md

 The fr unit

--just like % , em , rem , there is fr - it works only in grid -similar to flex:auto
+- just like % , em , rem , there is fr - it works only in grid
+- similar to flex:auto
+- It distributes space after the items have been laid out.
+- Therefore to have three columns which all get the same share of available space:
--can be combined with a fixed size gap or fixed size tracks ex: grid-template-columns: 200px 1fr.
+- can be combined with a fixed size gap or fixed size tracks ex: grid-template-columns: 200px 1fr.

 The minmax() function #